ibbles/LearningUnreal/Runtime Virtual Texture.md

 Must be enabled with [[Project Settings]] > Engine > Rendering > Virtual Textures > Enable Virtual Texture Support.

-Any rendered object, such as a [[Landscape]], that writes to one or more Runtime Virtual Textures must declare which Runtime Virtual Textures it writes to in Details panel > Virtual Texture > Render To Virtual Textures.
+Any rendered object, such as a [[Landscape]] or a [[Static Mesh]], that writes to one or more Runtime Virtual Textures must declare which Runtime Virtual Textures it writes to in Details panel > Virtual Texture > Render To Virtual Textures.
 The rendered object must also specify which passes it should be active in.
 The available passes are
 - Virtual Texture